egovelox/blog/posts/postgres.md

 ```

-Let's now assume that our machine runs behind a router, with a static address (e.g 192.168.1.2).
+Let's now assume that our machine runs behind a router, with a static address.
-Since PGSQL only gets a dialog with the outside passing through the router/gateway 192.168.1.1
+Here, using 0.0.0.0/0, PGSQL instance should be able to get a dialog with any machine from the outside,

-in postgresql.conf you can configure a new "host" line, like this, using our postgres user, the router address and the md5 method :
+1. on all databases,
+2. as long as the user is postgres
+3. and password is valid (we use md5 to encrypt it along the wire).

 ```bash
 # TYPE  DATABASE        USER            ADDRESS                 METHOD